archivesunleashed/archivesunleashed.org/content/vancouver/index.md

 We will be kicking off the event with some discussion around the project and set up of AUT.
 After that it's full steam ahead with team project work.
 A light breakfast and lunch will be provided on both days.

-Please click the image below to check out the full [Vancouver Datathon schedule](/images/vancouver-schedule.pdf)!
+Please click the link to download the full  [Vancouver Datathon schedule](/images/vancouver-schedule.pdf)!

 |               |                  |
 |:-------------:|:----------------:|